Skip to Content

 You can also place the piping bag or baggie into hot water to melt.

-Now, just trace the outline.
-There is no need to be precise or perfect.
+3. Trace the outline: There is no need to be precise or perfect.
 Make the chocolate a little thick and have the center parts touch the edge of the leaves.
 Set the tray aside to dry while you make the frosting.

 How to Make the Colored Frosting